-I think I was always this way when it came to desserts and baking, because I love a challenge and who doesn’t want a quadruple layer cake with chocolate mousse-filling and raspberry frosting?
+I think I was always this way when it came to desserts and baking, because I love a challenge and who doesn’t want a 3 layer coconut cake with chocolate mousse-filling?
 It’s the Cheesecake Factory-syndrome, where we begin to believe that all desserts should be towering creations of epic proportions.
 I am a sucker for these kinds of desserts and now my only option is to make them from scratch in a low carb, sugar-free format.
 So sometimes I forget that simple can be just as good or even better than the more complicated.

 And having just come home from a Disney vacation where I probably ate a few more carbs than normal, it was nice to have these little treats to satisfy my cravings.
 I will say, I find them addictive in and of themselves.
 The mix of coconut butter and coconut oil is so good, I found I hardly needed to sweeten the filling much.
 And my husband, who has a soft spot for Mounds, loves them too.
 With both of us munching on them, it’s no wonder I had to make them twice already.

-I am linking this recipe up to my dear friend, Roxana’s, monthly Chocolate Party.
+I am linking this sugar-free treats recipe up to my dear friend, Roxana’s, monthly Chocolate Party.
 For April, the “secret ingredient” was coconut.
 Um, I think I nailed it!
 Check out the fun recipes over at Roxana’s Chocolate Party!

 Better-Than-Mounds Chocolate Coconut Candies

-- 1/2 cup coconut butter
+- ½ cup coconut butter

-- 1/2 cup Kelapo coconut oil
+- ½ cup Kelapo coconut oil

-- 1/2 cup unsweetened shredded coconut
+- ½ cup unsweetened shredded coconut

-- 3 tbsp powdered Swerve Sweetener
+- 3 tablespoon powdered Swerve Sweetener

 - For the candies, line a mini-muffin pan with 20 mini paper liners (I recommend parchment ones for true non-stick).